LarsDenBakker/web-test-runner/README.md

 Besides that we try to create a good test authoring experience.

-We set you up with good defaults., but most parts are pluggable.
-You can bring your own browser launcher, web server, test framework or test reporter.
+The test runner is highly configurable, you can bring your own browser launcher, web server, test framework or test reporter.
+But we have a good default implementation as well, which will be in a separate package.

 ## Usage